4onen/matthewdpersonalsite/blog/JS13K_2024_Postmortem.md

 These arbitrary limitations self-justified my big mistake of leaving out goals and descriptions until the very last, letting them get bumped from the game entirely.

-## The Ends
+# The Ends

 I clearly made mistakes managing this project.
 Do I regret submitting it under "Completed"?
 No. I feel like by getting any harsh feedback to my face, it reinforces the lessons I should be learning from this about project management and design:

 * Teach users everywhere, not just one place.
   * Clear descriptions, goals, UI, etc.
-  * Accesibility is good for everyone.
+  * Accessibility is good for everyone.
 My emoji buttons were cute.
 Not including `title=` attributes to give descriptive tooltips was not.
 * Prioritize the project first.
   * Try external tools.
-They exists for a reason.
+They exist for a reason.
 Accept "Not-Invented-Here" only if it makes sense.
   * Working before clever.
 Just use more RAM and GPU bandwidth.
 Optimize when necessary.
   * Features of the now, not later.
 Don't watch YouTube videos for what might be cool to add.
 Watch videos on features you need.
 * Take care of yourself.